webgurus/MooveDevKit/README.md

 Now, let’s go ahead and check out the tools we have installed.
 To start with Git, type `git --version` in the command line.
 For Vagrant, type `vagrant -v`, and then for VirtualBox, use command `vBoxManage -v`.

 ## WPEngine Mercury Installation ##
-1. Create a directory where your Vagrant and your sites will be stored. e.g. 'moovevagrant'.
+1. Create a directory where your Vagrant and your sites will be stored. e.g. 'wbgvagrant'.
-1. `git clone --recursive https://github.com/wpengine/hgv.git moovevagrant` to clone the latest version of WPE Mercury in the 'moovevagrant' directory.
+1. `git clone --recursive https://github.com/wpengine/hgv.git wbgvagrant` to clone the latest version of WPE Mercury in the 'wbgvagrant' directory.
-2. Change into the directory:  `cd moovevagrant`.
+2. Change into the directory:  `cd wbgvagrant`.
 3. Run `vagrant up`.
 4. Access `http://hvg.dev/` to read more about what tools and URLs you can work with.